 Description of Knoydart bunkhouse accommodation, Scotland

 The Bunkhouse is one of the community enterprises run by Knoydart Trading, a subsidiary of the community-run Knoydart Foundation.
-Knoydart Trading also runs a shop in the village for local wild venison and a variety of merchandise, walks leaflets, maps & postcards.
+Knoydart Trading also runs a shop in the village for local wild venison and a variety of unique gifts, walks leaflets, maps & postcards.

-The main village is a 15 min walk and you'll also find a Post Office/grocers, The Old Forge pub (most remote pub on mainland Britain), and a tearoom and pottery.
+The main village is a 15 min walk and you'll also find a Post Office/grocers, a Farm Shop, The Old Forge pub, and the Tearoom and Pottery.
 The Foundation Display Room has information about the history and geography of the area and the Knoydart Ranger Service provides organised walks and tours throughout the year and excellent information and advice for walkers.

 The Bunkhouse is located within walking distance of 3 Munroes, a number of Corbetts and countless hiking trails.
 Forest trails are abundant and take you through ancient woodland areas near the village, and rare coastal sessile oak woodlands exist heading west down the road.
+Ride the mountain bike track.
 Contact the Knoydart Ranger Service about walks and tours, and for professional information & advice for independent walkers.
 Please ask about photo stalking trips, available by arrangement.

-There is a 7-mile road to Airor (western-most point) and cyclists can bring their bikes to cycle this scenic route or follow the mountain bike trail in the woods behind Inverie village.
+There is a 7-mile road to Airor (our prime Northern Lights viewpoint) and cyclists can bring their bikes to cycle this scenic route or follow the mountain bike trail in the woods behind Inverie village.

 Free fishing is available in a small loch West of the village and mackerel fishing is popular in season off the pier.
 There is permit fishing in Inverguiserein River, Loch Bhraomisaig, Loch an Dubh Lochan and Inverie River.
 Loch Nevis is a sea loch, suitable for various water sports and activities; many sail and kayak into Inverie.
-There are great swimming opportunities both in Loch Nevis and in nearby river pools.
+Great wild swimming in Loch Nevis and in various river pools.

 The geology of the area is fascinating as Knoydart is home to some of the world’s oldest rocks and there is also an old mica mine here.